vijay176us/istio-workshop-solo/istio-basics/01-install-istio.md

 istioctl dashboard prometheus
 ```

-Verify you can access the Grafana dashboard:
+Visit [http://localhost:9090](http://localhost:9090) from your browser, you should be able to view the Prometheus UI.
+Press `ctrl+C` to end the prior `istioctl dashboard prometheus` command and use the command below to verify you can access the Grafana dashboard:

 ```text
 istioctl dashboard grafana
 ```

-Verify you can access the Jaeger dashboard:
+Visit [http://localhost:3000](http://localhost:3000) from your browser, you should be able to view the Grafana UI.
+Press `ctrl+C` to end the prior `istioctl dashboard grafana` command and use the command below to verify you can access the Jaeger dashboard:

 ```text
 istioctl dashboard jaeger
 ```

-Verify you can access the Kiali dashboard:
+Visit [http://localhost:16686](http://localhost:16686) from your browser, you should be able to view the Jaeger UI.
+Press `ctrl+C` to end the prior `istioctl dashboard jaeger` command and use the command below to verify you can access the Kiali dashboard:

 ```text
 istioctl dashboard kiali
 ```

+Visit [http://localhost:20001/kiali](http://localhost:20001/kiali) from your browser, you should be able to view the Kiali UI.
+Press `ctrl+C` to end the prior `istioctl dashboard kiali` command.
 You will not see much telemetry data from any of these dashboards, as we don't have any services in the Istio service mesh yet.
-We will revisit these dashboards in the [lab 03](03-add-services-to-mesh.md).
+You will revisit these dashboards in the [lab 03](03-add-services-to-mesh.md).

 ## Next lab

 Congratulations, you have installed Istio control plane \(Istiod\), Istio ingress-gateway and egress-gateway and its addon components successfully.
-We'll learn to expose and secure your services to Istio ingress gateway in the [next lab](02-secure-service-ingress.md).
+We'll learn to expose your services to Istio ingress gateway securely in the [next lab](02-secure-service-ingress.md).